Maheer96/BaseScript/content/JavaScript/05 - Objects.md

 ## Creating an Object

-The most common ways to create objects are to use object literals, or by using the `new` keyword, much like how strings can be made.
+The most common way to create objects is to use object literals, or much like strings, you can use the `new` keyword.

 ### Object Literals